FarronF/limerick-council-meetings/meetings/2019/02/11-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 3rd December 2018.md

 Limerick website on the Limerick.ie platform in order to achieve the objective 3.0

-(unlocking the potential) of the above mentioned Action Plan.--- On the proposition of Cllr.
+(unlocking the potential) of the above mentioned Action Plan.
+---
+On the proposition of Cllr.
 O’Dea, seconded by Cllr.
 Eleanora Hogan it was

 unanimously agreed that the SPC recommend the adoption of the Final Draft